Precise Quantum Chemistry calculations with few Slater Determinants: Additional Results

-Using the efficiently contractable formulae \cref{eq:contraction_part1,eq:contraction_part2b} (requiring $K=4$) we can compute the expectation value of $\hat H^2$ at the same asymptotic $\mathcal O({\norb}^4)$ cost with the number of basis functions, as the expectation value of the energy itself.
+Using the efficiently contractable formulae \externalcref{main-eq:contraction_part1,main-eq:contraction_part2b} in the main text (requiring $K=4$) we can compute the expectation value of $\hat H^2$ at an asymptotic cost of $\mathcal O(\ndet^2 {\norb}^4 \nele)$, not more expensive in terms of $\norb$ than the expectation value of the energy itself.
 In the second inset of \cref{fig:convergence} we provide an energy/variance plot, of the converged energies from $64$ to $768$ determinants, where we are in the approximately linear regime, suggesting that our states are close to the ground state.

-\paragraph*{Size Consistency} We plot in \cref{fig:size_consistency} the difference in energy of the ground state of a molecule composed of two N atoms put at very large distance and the sum of the ground state energies of the single atoms, at fixed number of determinants.
+\paragraph*{Size Consistency} We plot in \cref{fig:size_consistency} the difference in energy of the ground state of a molecule composed of two N atoms put at very large distance and the sum of the ground state energies of the single atoms, at a fixed number of determinants.
 The fact that the difference is non zero is a proof of the non-size consistency of the ansatz at fixed number of determinants.